-No so the millennials.
-Spending large amounts of time entering data is not a barrier for them, providing the apps are designed in a manner that is attractive to use.
+Spending large amounts of time entering data is not a barrier for the millennials, providing the apps are designed in a manner that is attractive to use.
 This opens the door to using the smart applications to reach this market and provide them with the financial planning services and products they need to protect and grow their future wealth right from the earliest stages.
 They are also more open to using voice apps to enter the data, thereby effectively re-creating the meeting process but doing so in a modern way that allows the customers to be in control of when and where they carry out the process.

 Automated financial planning and advice will play a huge role in tapping into this market.
 The auto-enrolment results show that, when introduced to the process, the market understands the need and is willing to think long-term.
 Providers need to be gearing up their capability to reach this market via the smart-device driven environment that they inhabit in order to establish the long-term relationships that are key to managing financial resources over a life-time.
 Investment in smart-applications is vital to reach this market and the time to start is now.